top of page

 How To Sell: Insurance Agency M&A, Step-By-Step

-This article outlines how to sell an insurance agency by chronological steps, with a quick overview of the process in the table immediately following.
-For more comprehensive information, however, we provide descriptions of each step in greater detail further below the table.
+This article outlines how to sell an insurance agency in chronological stages.
+The table below provides a brief overview of the process, but the sections that follow offer a more detailed description of each step.
 We also include some key insights we’ve gathered over several decades of selling insurance agencies.

 How To Sell Insurance Agencies, Step-By-Step